Introduction

 Use this method to retrieve the optimized solution for the optimization tasks created using the Optimization POST Method.
 For this purpose, you need to specify the reference ID received from the POST method.

-An example for getting the output response of the API using the GET method:
+An example for getting the output response of the API using the GET method (assuming that the id returned by the POST method is 123305):

 Response Schema for the GET method: